 Upper: Leather

-La Sportiva’s popular TX series combines features from climbing shoes, mountaineering boots, and mountain running shoes, ranging from the superlight TX2 to the burly TX4 Mid GTX below.
-Of this venerable grouping, we like the balanced TX4 best.
-It offers a standout combination of protection, low weight, and durability, and is suitable for everything from toting up a climb on your harness to long hikes with heavy loads.
-The Vibram rubber is super high-quality and among the stickiest we’ve tested for both scrambling and hiking.
-Further, the TX4 (along with the mesh TX3) is made with a wide toe box for exceptional comfort on the trail, which is something we love to see in an all-around approach shoe.
+La Sportiva’s popular TX series combines features from climbing shoes, mountaineering boots, and mountain running shoes, ranging from the superlight TX2 Evo below to the burly TX Hike Mid GTX hiking boots.
+Of this venerable grouping, we like the balanced TX4 Evo best.
+It offers a standout combination of protection, comfort, and durability, and is suitable for everything from toting up a climb on your harness to long hikes with heavy loads.
+Another highlight is the Vibram Megagrip outsole, which is super high-quality and among the stickiest we’ve tested for both scrambling and hiking.
+Finally, the latest Evo model has a nice sustainability slant with recycled materials throughout and a platform that can be resoled to maximize the shoes’ lifespan.

-See the Men's La Sportiva TX4 See the Women's La Sportiva TX4
+See the Men's La Sportiva TX4 Evo See the Women's La Sportiva TX4 Evo

 Best Lightweight Approach Shoe